-While most have heard about 'Delta Parties,' many haven't heard about an even more astonishing aspect of Delta Epsilon Psi's purpose.
-Even more than being a prominent social organization, we are a focused on becoming the nations most successful service fraternity as well.
-Our service endeavors always attempt to benefit our national philanthropy, Juvenile Diabetes, which has been our main philanthropic motivation since the passing of our brother, Vishal Bhagat, in 2006.
+Even more than being a prominent social organization, our ambition is to become the nation's most successful service fraternity.
+Our service endeavors always attempt to benefit our national philanthropy, Juvenile Diabetes, which has been our main philanthropic motivation since the passing of our brother, Vishal Bhagat in 2006.
 Vishal was afflicted by Juvenile Diabetes from an early age and during his time as an active member of the fraternity he helped originate the Sugar Free Bowl.

-An even larger service endeavor we host is Project Come Together, which stands as the largest service event ever held at The University of Texas at Austin.
-This event is an annual field day for 4000 elementary students from underprivileged school districts around Austin.
-Our brothers organize the day by bringing in carnival rides and over 45 student organizations to run booths with games.
-This day is given as a reward to the students for academic success in hope to motivate them to strive for further academic achievements, such as admission into a notable university.
+In order to become a leading organization, we believe variety is of utmost importance.
+An even larger service event we host is Project Come Together, which stands as the largest single day service event ever held at The University of Texas at Austin.
+This event is an annual field day for 4000+ elementary students from underprivileged school districts around Austin.
+Our brothers organize the day by bringing in carnival rides and over forty-five student organizations to run booths with games.
+The event stresses the importance of education to children; the day is given as a reward to the students for academic success in hope to motivate them to strive for further academic achievements, such as admission into a notable university.

-Therefore, whether it's while bringing students together on the weekend for good-spirited fun or bringing them together to make the day of 4000 elementary school students, our brothers are playing an active role to unify their community and the culture that exists within it.
-While dedicating such a dramatic amount of their free time to such community engagement, we have built a strong bond between our brothers.
-This bond is something each of us holds superior to anything else we do in the fraternity, for each of us knows that within brotherhood lies our strength.
+Therefore, whether it's while bringing students together on the weekend for good-spirited fun or bringing them together to make the day of 4,000 elementary school students, our brothers are playing an active role to unify their community and the culture that exists within it.
+By dedicating such a drastic amount of free time into community engagement, we have built a strong bond between our brothers.
+This bond is something each of us holds superior to anything else we do in the fraternity, for each of us knows; within brotherhood lies our strength.
 As our fraternity ages and our brothers move into the real world, we all plan on using this strength to do things of even greater impact.
-This is because our purpose is never-ending, brothers of Delta Epsilon Psi are committed to bettering the World in everything we do for as long as we live.
+This is because our purpose is never-ending, Delta Epsilon Psi is comprised of men devoted to bettering the world.